Course Syllabus: FINM 32900, Winter 2025#

 References#

 I will provide the lecture notes that we will use in class here: https://finm-32900.github.io/.
-As a prerequiste, you should have some prior familiarity with Python and the PyData stack (e.g., Numpy, Scipy, Pandas, Matplotlib).
+As a prerequisite, you should have some prior familiarity with Python and the PyData stack (e.g., Numpy, Scipy, Pandas, Matplotlib).
 The following references may serve as useful refreshers:

 A significant portion of this course is inspired by “The Missing Semester of Your CS Education”, a short course taught in the Computer Science department at MIT.
 I’ll rely on the material shown there for portions of this course.